1Password/onepassword-operator/CONTRIBUTING.md

 ## Sign your commits

 To get your PR merged, we require you to sign your commits.
+There are three options you can choose from.

 ### Sign commits with 1Password

-You can also sign commits using 1Password, which lets you sign commits with biometrics without the signing key leaving the local 1Password process.
+You can sign commits using 1Password, which lets you sign commits with biometrics without the signing key leaving the local 1Password process.

 Learn how to use [1Password to sign your commits](https://developer.1password.com/docs/ssh/git-commit-signing/).